 The Hackamore Aram from the Freedom Riding Articles brand has a beautifully embroidered, softly padded noseband.
 The headpiece is straight and softly padded.
-The bridle has beautiful buckle closures, and the jaw strap is attached to the ring on the cheekpiece with a clip closure.
-The noseband is adjustable with a Samour closure, and the ends are inserted into the noseband.
+The bridle has beautiful buckle closures, and the jaw strap is attached to the ring on the cheekpiece with clip closure.
+The noseband is adjustable with a Samour closure.
 The hackamore Aram is available in a universal size.
 Because the bridle is widely adjustable on the cheek pieces, jaw strap, noseband, and chin strap, this bridle is suitable for both cob and full.

 - Wide and spacious adjustable soft padded noseband

 - With shanks of your choice or without shanks

 - Adjustable cheek pieces, jaw strap, nose, and chin strap

 - Right behind the ears

 - Not available in a pony or large horse size

 59 - 63 cm